Design System

 Phase 5: Integrating AI

-Our next task is transforming our design system to be AI consumable, then integrating Claude Code and a Figma MCP server.
-Our goal is to allow devs to bypass the patterns and UI library and go straight to vibe coding full features through their IDE or CLI.
-Afterwards, testing will be done to see if the tools meet user needs and outputs are accurate and high quality.
+The next evolution is transforming our design system to become AI-consumable, then integrating it with Claude Code and a Figma MCP server.
+Our goal is to allow devs to bypass the patterns and UI library altogether and jump straight to vibe coding full features through their IDE or CLI.
+By making our system “invisible” to the user, it reduces onboarding costs and it’ll become fully integrated into our workflows without anyone realizing it.

 The system is never “done.”